Lemiel-D/Shockwave_image_enhancer/README.md

 Sample Data and Test Cases: To facilitate experimentation and testing, the repository includes a collection of sample images captured in a supersonic wind tunnel.
 These images can be used to evaluate the performance of the image enhancement techniques and validate the effectiveness of the code.

-We invite researchers, engineers, and enthusiasts in the field of flow visualization and supersonic aerodynamics to explore and contribute to this repository.
-By leveraging the power of MATLAB and the provided image enhancement techniques, we aim to advance the understanding and analysis of supersonic flow phenomena through improved visualizations.
+I invite researchers, engineers, and enthusiasts in the field of flow visualization and supersonic and Hypersonic aerodynamics to explore and contribute to this repository.
+By leveraging the power of MATLAB and the provided image enhancement techniques, I aim to advance the understanding and analysis of supersonic flow phenomena through improved visualizations.